CSCI1090-S24/ps2/README.md

 6. Now you have a Python program you can edit!
 This is what you should make your program do.

-* Ask the user for a number between 10 and 100.
+* Ask the user for an integer between 10 and 100.
 Save that to a variable called `firstnum`.
-* Ask the user for a second number less than 4.
+* Ask the user for a second integer that is less than 4.
 Save that to a variable called `secondnum`.
+* Repeat back to the user the two numbers that they entered.
-* Print out their sum (`firstnum + secondnum`), difference (`firstnum - secondnum`), and product.
+* Print out their sum and product.
 * Print out the first number raised to the power of the second number.
+* Print out the remainder you get when you divide the first number by the second number.

+7. When you run your program (`Run -> Run module`), your output must look more or less like this.

+**IMPORTANT: Save your file and test it after each line of code that you write.
+When you get an error message, it will be easier to determine exactly when and where you introduced an error if you are only testing a small amount of new code.**

+## Part 2

+Create a new file called `ps1-part2.py` just as you did above.
+This program will do what you did in Part 1, but in a different format:

+1. Write a function called `number_fun()` that takes two integer parameters, `a`, and `b`.
+The function should:
+* Repeat back to the user the two integers that they entered.
+* Print out their sum and product.
+* Print out the first number raised to the power of the second number.
+* Print out the remainder you get when you divide the first number by the second number.

+2. Outside (after) the function, type code to:

+* Ask the user for an integer between 10 and 100.
+Save that to a variable called `firstnum`.
+* Ask the user for a second integer that is less than 4.
+Save that to a variable called `secondnum`.
+* Call the `number_fun()` function, passing in `firstnum` and `secondnum` as the arguments.